 Both Tyrone and I are going to document and report our progress on building a profitable niche site from scratch.
-We’re going to give you front row seats in our little competition, revealing exactly how we select a potentially profitable niche (which we’ll reveal to you), how we build a website around that market, how we send traffic to that site, and finally how we begin to earn an income form it.
+We’re going to give you front row seats to our little competition, revealing exactly how we select a potentially profitable niche (which we’ll reveal to you), how we build a website around that market, how we send traffic to that site, and how we begin to earn an income form it.

 There is only one rule in our little challenge, and that is: we will not use paid advertising to generate traffic.
 All traffic to our sites will be from natural search engine traffic, or referrals.

 That’s it.
 Everything else is wide open, so you’ll see a wide array of strategies and tactics being used throughout this challenge.

 Tyrone and I chatted the other day to knock out the details of our little competition, and what’s neat is that we found out that we’re both approaching niche sites in a totally different way.
 This is great because you’ll get an insider look at two completely different strategies, so we can all see how they perform against each other.